A mother is launching a legal battle for possession of her dead daughter’s frozen eggs so that she can become pregnant with her own grandchild.

 In what may be the first case of its kind in the world, the 59-year-old woman and her husband, 58, are challenging an independent regulator’s refusal to allow them to take the eggs to a US fertility treatment clinic.

-The daughter initially had her eggs frozen after being diagnosed with cancer in the hope that she herself could have children in the future, but lost her battle for life.
+The daughter initially had her eggs frozen after being diagnosed with cancer in the hope that she herself could have children in the future, but did not survive.

-Her parents want to export the eggs to New York, where a clinic has indicated it is willing to provide fertility treatment at an estimated cost of up to £60,000.
+Her parents want to export the eggs to New York, where a clinic has indicated it is willing to provide fertility treatment.

 Women who have gone through the menopause are still able to bear children using donor eggs and sperm, though obstetricians warn the risks associated with pregnancy, such as miscarriage, are greater.

-The application for judicial review is listed anonymously as “M v the HFEA” and it is understood that the family wishes its identity kept secret.
+The application for judicial review is listed anonymously as “M v the HFEA” and it is understood that the family wishes its identity to be kept secret.

-She completed a form which gave consent for the eggs to be stored for use after her death, but crucially, failed to fill in a separate form which indicated how she wished the eggs to be used.
+Documents in the public domain reveal the couple’s daughter was diagnosed with bowel cancer at 23 and chose to freeze and store three of her eggs at IVF Hammersmith in west London in 2008.
+She completed a form that gave consent for the eggs to be stored for use after her death, but crucially, failed to fill in a separate form that indicated how she wished the eggs to be used.
 This technically meant her consent became invalid.

 She died in 2011 without leaving further instructions.
 She was single.
-SAC minutes reveal the “strongest and only evidence” of her wishes was a reported conversation with her mother while she was in hospital in 2010.
+Minutes reveal the “strongest and only evidence” of her wishes was a reported conversation with her mother while she was in hospital in 2010.

-The young woman is said to have asked an unnamed doctor whether someone with a stoma such as herself could carry a child.
+The young woman is said to have asked an unnamed doctor whether someone with a stoma— a surgically made opening from the inside of an organ to the outside — such as herself could carry a child.
 The doctor confirmed it was possible.